On the local negativity of surfaces with numerically trivial canonical class: Examples

 We start considering the surface $X_4$, and we recall how to build a model for it which is pretty convenient for our purposes.
 In the complex projective plane $\mathbb{P}^2$, we consider the configuration $\mathcal{L}$ of lines given by

 This configuration has three double points and four triple points.
-By blowing-up $\mathbb{P}^2$ in the four triple points, we obtain a del Pezzo surface $S$ with a configuration of ten ($-1$)-curves, namely the strict transforms of the six lines of $\mathcal{L}$ together with the four exceptional divisors.
+By blowing up $\mathbb{P}^2$ in the four triple points, we obtain a del Pezzo surface $S$ with a configuration of ten ($-1$)-curves, namely the strict transforms of the six lines of $\mathcal{L}$ together with the four exceptional divisors.
 These ten ($-1$)-curves form a divisor $B$ on $S$, which is simple normal crossing, with only 15 double points as singularities.
-After blowing-up these 15 double points, we get a surface $S'$, with 15 ($-1$)-curves (the exceptional divisors) and 10 ($-2$)-curves (the strict transforms of the irreducible components of $B$, which are now mutually disjoint).
-By taking a 2:1 cover of $S'$ we obtain the K3 surface $X_4$, equipped with a configuration $\mathcal{V}$ of 25 smooth rational curves and 30 double points, which is described by the Petersen graph in Figure \ref{petersen}.
+After blowing up these 15 double points, we get a surface $S'$, with 15 ($-1$)-curves (the exceptional divisors) and 10 ($-4$)-curves (the strict transforms of the irreducible components of $B$, which are now mutually disjoint).
+By taking a 2:1 cover of $S'$ branched along the 10 ($-4$)-curves, we obtain the K3 surface $X_4$, equipped with a configuration $\mathcal{V}$ of 25 smooth rational curves and 30 double points, which is described by the Petersen graph in Figure \ref{petersen}.

-The 15 edges of the graph correspond to exceptional divisors and the $10$ red dots correspond to curves from $B$; therefore, $n=25$, $t_2 = 30$ and $t_r = 0$ for all $r \geq 3$.
-We now compute the Harbourne constant for this configuration: we have
+The 15 edges of the graph correspond to the exceptional divisors and the $10$ red dots correspond to curves from $B$; therefore, $n=25$, $t_2 = 30$ and $t_r = 0$ for all $r \geq 3$.
+We now compute the Harbourne constant for this configuration, we have:

 as we somehow expected from the devilish shape of the Petersen graph; together with the bound in Theorem \ref{bound}, this yields

 Vinberg's $X_{4}$ surface appears also in a different interesting context of the maximal possible cardinality of a finite complete family of incident planes in $\mathbb{P}^{5}$ -- we refer to \cite{EPW} for details and results. \end{example}